melisnv/data-analysis-in-R-programming/README.md

 # Basic-Statistics-in-R

+Use a data matrix as the source of all the statistical analyzes.
+It is the overview of the data.
+However, make use of summaries of the data if one wants to present the findings to other people.
+One very good way to summarize is by making frequency tables.
+If necessary the quantitative variables can be recoded into ordinal ones.

-Exploring Data
+## Exploring Data

-Correlation and Regression
+## Correlation and Regression

-Probability
+## Probability

-Probability Distributions
+## Probability Distributions

-Sampling Distributions
+## Sampling Distributions

-Confidence Intervals
+## Confidence Intervals

-Significance Tests
+## Significance Tests